Editor's note: This article was originally published in Sarasota Magazine's November 2001 issue.

 The motorcade set out and soon disappeared southward on Gulf of Mexico Drive.
 The President was on Highway 301, just north of Main Street, heading toward Booker Elementary when, on the phone that Katie Moulton had been admiring just hours before, he received the news that a plane had crashed in New York City.

-Congressman Dan Miller describes the scene aboard the President's plane.
+Former congressman Dan Miller describes the scene aboard the President's plane.

 A ride on Air Force One is usually one of the more pleasant perks that members of Congress enjoy.
 Bradenton's Congressman Dan Miller had experienced the pleasure three times before.
 As a Presidential courtesy, it transcends party.
 Miller, a Republican, had last flown aboard the fabled jet, probably the most famous plane in the world, as the guest of President Clinton.